Air2air/northworks/public/content/w-publications.md

 (with F. Selker and T. Guardino)
 _Arsenic Exposure and Health_, W.R.
 Chappell et. al., eds., Northwood: Science and Technology Letters, 1994.
 (An expanded version of this paper with a new preface is included in _Human and Ecological Risk Assessment: Theory and Practice_, Second Edition, Dennis Paustenbach, editor, New York: John Wiley and Sons, 2002.)

-#### Testimony, Hearing before the Subcommittee on Oversight and Investigations, Committee on Commerce, U.S. House of Representatives:
+#### Testimony, Hearing before the Subcommittee on Oversight and Investigations, Committee on Commerce, U.S. House of Representatives;

-#### Clean Air Act Amendments: Title lll - Hazardous Air Pollutants
+#### Clean Air Act Amendments: Title III - Hazardous Air Pollutants,

-pp. 85-91, June 29, 1995
+June 29, 1995

 #### Use of Expert Judgment on Cancer Dose-Response: Probabilistic Assessment and Plans for Application to Dieldrin